Who We Are

 Pete is active in Biofuelwatch and Latin American solidarity groups, linking campaigns to ensure that climate campaigning reflects the reality of those on the frontline of climate impacts and energy exploitation in the Global South.

-Martin Empson is a long standing member of CCC.
+Martin is a long standing member of Campaign Against Climate Change.
 He is the treasurer of the campaign's trade union group and helped initiate the Million Climate Jobs campaign.
-Martin is a socialist, based in Manchester and has written on questions relating to ecology and more specifically energy and climate change.
+Martin is a socialist, based in Manchester and has written on questions relating to the environment and capitalism as well as the social movements needed to stop environmental disaster.